Mixing times of a Burnside process Markov chain on set partitions: Preliminaries

 \subsection{Geometric Bounds}

 Let $K$ be the transition matrix of an irreducible and reversible Markov chain on a finite state space $X$ with stationary distribution $\pi$.
-Recall that bounds on the spectral gap lead to bounds on the rate of convergence.

 Let $Q(x,y) = \pi(x)K(x,y)$ for all $x,y \in X$ be the reversing measure.
 Consider the graph with vertex set $X$ and $(x,y)$ an edge if and only if $Q(x,y) > 0$.
 This is the {\em underlying graph} of the Markov chain $K$.
 Note that this graph may contain self-loops, is always connected, and uniquely specifies the chain.
 For all pairs of distinct vertices $x,y \in X$, construct a path $\gamma_{xy}$ from $x$ to $y$, called the {\em canonical path}.
 Let $\Gamma$ denote the collection of all canonical paths.

 Diaconis and Stroock \cite{DS91} and Sinclair \cite{Sin92} obtained bounds on $\lambda_1$ in terms of geometric quantities arising in the underlying graph.
 The following {\em Poincar\'{e} bound} is based on the Poincar\'{e} inequality and uses the method of canonical paths.